Jaxonwht/voogasalad/README.md

 ## Known Bugs

+## Unimplemented Features

+* Loading player image in the game.
 * Redo and Undo are too difficult with our current framework and we did not manage to finish it before the deadline.
 However, basic framework (Memento Pattern) is set up in our project
-* If the user try to delete the default player, the player will be deleted on the backend but not the front end.
-When user click on the front end button, it will give a game object class not found error.

-## Unimplemented Features

-* Loading player image in the game.

 ## Design decision